 |Above £325,000 to £750,000||10%|

-Note, that for purchasers of second homes, Stamp Duty costs will be higher from 1 April, 2016.
+For purchasers of second homes, stamp duty costs are now higher thanks to a 3% surcharge.
 Find out more with our Q&A.

-How expensive it it to use a removals company?
+8. How expensive is it to use a removals company?

 Contents cover is also worth investing in and will ensure that your furniture and personal belongings are protected in the event of incidents such as theft or a fire.